thorsten/phpMyFAQ/docs/installation.md

 `http://www.example.com/faq/admin/index.php`

-Use the username **admin** and your selected password for your first login into the admin section.
+Please use your chosen username and your password for your first login into the admin section.

 Some variables that does not change regularly, they can be edited in the file _config/constants.php_.
 You can change the